How to Run an Effective Beta Program

-In terms of incentives, there are many things that you can offer participants.
-Certainly the “Help us improve the product” angle will work to some degree (more if you have a fanatical user base).
-You might also want to offer free or reduced pricing or upgrades.
-Or you may even want to have a contest to keep users motivated.
-For example, one of the recent Beta programs that the 280 Group ran was called the “Great Bug Hunt”.
-For each valid bug submission the Beta tester received an entry into a drawing for an iPod.
+Many things can be offered to participants as incentives.
+The “Help us improve the product” angle will work to some degree (more if you have a fanatical user base) but you may also want to offer free or reduced pricing and/or upgrades.
+Try holding a contest to keep users motivated.
+For example, one of the recent Beta programs 280 Group ran was called the “Great Bug Hunt”.
+For each valid bug submission, the Beta tester received an entry into a drawing for an iPod.
 Not only did this incent them to sign up, but it got them enthused to continue using the product throughout the course of the whole program.

-At this point you’ve created a compelling recruiting program and need to contact customers to get them to participate.
-Just how many customers do you need to contact in order to get an adequate number that agree to be part of the program?
-More importantly, how many will actually end up testing the product and doing what they have promised?
+At this point, you’ve created a compelling recruiting program and need to contact customers to get them to participate.
+How many customers do you need to contact to get an adequate number that agree to be part of the program?
+More importantly, how many will actually test the product and do what they have promised?

 The response rate you’ll get in terms of participation and actual usage for a Beta program will vary widely based on a number of factors, including:

 - Whether the product is completely new and unproven

 - Who your company is (well-known or unheard of)

 - How personal and compelling your recruiting approach is

 - How stringent you are at selecting customers that fit your profile